AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-access-magento-commerce-cloud-ui.md

 1. Сontact the license owner or a super user on the project and make sure they provided access to you as an **environment-level user**, also described in [Cloud projects > Manage users from the Project Web UI](https://devdocs.magento.com/cloud/project/user-admin.html#cloud-user-webinterface) in our developer documentation.

-    If you only have an applicable role in a specific branch, then you would need to go to the URL for that branch.
+    If you only have an applicable role in a specific branch, then you would need to go to the URL for that branch, e.g., <https://region.magento.cloud/projects/PROJECTID/environments/allowed_branch>.

     The next time you access the main URL, it will default to the last environment you've visited.